Linuxfabrik/monitoring-plugins/check-plugins/mysql-connections/README.rst

     mysql_connections,                          Continous Counter,  "Value of the MySQL ``Connections`` status variable.
 Number of all connection attempts (both successful and unsuccessful)." mysql_interactive_timeout,                  Seconds,            "Value of the MySQL ``interactive_timeout`` system variable.
 Time in seconds that the server waits for an interactive connection (one that connects with the mysql_real_connect() CLIENT_INTERACTIVE option) to become active before closing it." mysql_max_connections,                      Number,             "Value of the MySQL ``max_connections`` system variable.
-The maximum number of simultaneous client connections." mysql_max_used_connections,                 Number,             ""Value of the MySQL ``Max_used_connections`` status variable.
+The maximum number of simultaneous client connections." mysql_max_used_connections,                 Number,             "Value of the MySQL ``Max_used_connections`` status variable.
 Max number of connections ever open at the same time." mysql_pct_connections_aborted,              Percentage,         Aborted_connects / Connections \* 100 mysql_pct_connections_used,                 Percentage,         Threads_connected / max_connections \* 100 mysql_threads_connected,                    None,               "Value of the MySQL ``Threads_connected`` status variable.
 Number of clients connected to the server.
 Is inaccurate when the thread pool is in use, since each client connection does not correspond to a dedicated thread in that case."